netidx/netidx-book/src/quick_start.md

 ## Optional Netidx Browser

+NOTE: the gtk based browser is deprecated, a new browser is in development and will eventually replace it.

 The browser is an optional gui browser for the netidx tree, you need gtk development files installed to build it, on debian/ubuntu add those with

 `sudo apt install libgtk-3-dev`
+`sudo apt install libgtksourceview-4-dev`

 and then